Proud to be

 “I was in doubt.”

 I felt I had walked for very long and I started to feel pain on my both toes.
 But I kept going, knowing that there was only one way to ascend to summit and descend back to the post.
 Countless times of steps from the hikers had left the path cleared from the grasses, I followed that.

 Fata Morgana On The Mountain

 Little did I know that I’d experience what people called fata morgana or mirage.
-I thought it would only happened at the desert where people who lost their way and desperate of water, they will start seeing oasis.
+I thought it would only happen in the desert where people who lost their way and desperate of water, they will start seeing an oasis.
 That’s what I know from the…movies.
 When I told my friends about it, most of them commented that I had seen ‘things’.
 You know what I mean, don’t you?